Traffic-Light-Senior-Design/Fuzzy-Logic-Traffic-Light-Controller-Using-FPGA/VHDL_Fuzzy_Logic_System/Test_Files/README.md

 ### File: `Fuzzy_Controller_tb.vhd`

 ### Overview
-This testbench tests the full fuzzy controller module, simulating the control logic for a heating system based on room temperature.
-The system evaluates the room temperature and outputs a control signal for the heater based on fuzzy logic rules.
+This testbench validates the functionality and integration of the fuzzy logic package by simulating control logic for a heating system based on room temperature.
+All the core functions and types from the fuzzy package are used within a single entity-architecture file, ensuring that the package operates correctly as a complete system.
+The testbench verifies that the fuzzy logic system can evaluate the room temperature and generate appropriate heater control signals using fuzzy rules.

+### Purpose
+The fuzzy controller is designed to maintain optimal room temperature by regulating the heater based on predefined fuzzy logic rules.
+The controller interprets temperature inputs in terms of Low, Medium, and High membership degrees and translates these into specific heating outputs.
+This initial testbench provides a foundation for testing the package’s reusable functions before more complex integration.

-### Signals:
+### Signals
-- **room_temperature**: Simulated input for the room temperature.
+- **room_temperature**: An 8-bit input signal that represents the simulated room temperature.
-- **heater_output**: Output signal that controls the heater.
+- **heater_output**: An 8-bit output signal used to control the heater based on the fuzzy evaluation.
-- **reset**: A reset signal that initializes the system.
+- **reset**: A control signal used to initialize or reset the system state, ensuring consistent starting conditions for each test case.
+- **clk**: A clock signal, primarily for synchronized operations and simulating real-time conditions.

+### Internal Logic and Variables
+1. **Temperature Membership Functions**: Defined for Low, Medium, and High temperatures, each using triangular and trapezoidal functions to model temperature regions.
+   - **Low**: Covers temperatures from 0 to 50 degrees.
+   - **Medium**: Spans 25 to 75 degrees, with a flat segment.
+   - **High**: Represents temperatures from 50 to 100 degrees.

+2. **Membership Degrees**: Each temperature range is assigned a fuzzy degree (Low, Medium, High), which represents the degree of membership for the input temperature.

+3. **Rule Outputs**: Based on fuzzy logic rules that determine the heater’s output level.
+   - **Low Temp** -> **High Heater Output**
+   - **Medium Temp** -> **Medium Heater Output**
+   - **High Temp** -> **Low Heater Output**

+4. **Defuzzification**: Converts fuzzy rule outputs into a single crisp control signal for the heater.

-### Test Cases:
+### Test Cases
-1. **Reset condition**: Applies a reset signal to initialize the system.
+1. **Reset Condition**: Applies a reset signal to initialize the system, ensuring that all signals and memory states start from a known state.
-2. **Temperature = 7 degrees**: Tests the controller's response when the temperature is set to 7 degrees.
+2. **Temperature = 7 degrees**: Tests the controller’s behavior at a low temperature, expected to trigger a high heating output.
-3. **Temperature = 8 degrees**: Tests the controller's response when the temperature is set to 8 degrees.
+3. **Temperature = 8 degrees**: Evaluates the controller’s response at a slightly higher low temperature.
-4. **Temperature = 9 degrees**: Tests the controller's response when the temperature is set to 9 degrees.
+4. **Temperature = 9 degrees**: Tests the controller’s output as temperature remains within the low range.
-5. **Temperature = 32 degrees**: Tests the controller's response when the temperature is set to 32 degrees.
+5. **Temperature = 32 degrees**: Assesses the controller’s behavior when the temperature is in the medium range, expecting a medium heating output.
-6. **Temperature = 33 degrees**: Tests the controller's response when the temperature is set to 33 degrees.
+6. **Temperature = 33 degrees**: Verifies the response just above the medium threshold.

 ---